19 Injured As Car Drives Into Crowd In Polands Szczecin - UrduPoint

 19 Injured As Car Drives Into Crowd In Poland's Szczecin

-A car ploughed into crowds on a street in the Polish city of Szczecin on Friday injuring 19 people, including six children, according to authorities

-Szczecin, (APP - UrduPoint / Pakistan Point News - 1st Mar, 2024) A car ploughed into crowds on a street in the Polish city of Szczecin on Friday injuring 19 people, including six children, according to authorities.
+Szczecin, (APP - UrduPoint / Pakistan Point News - 2nd Mar, 2024) A driver who ploughed his car into crowds on a street Friday in the Polish city of Szczecin injuring 19 people, including six children, was undergoing psychiatric treatment, police said, ruling out terrorism.

+Early investigations into the incident "showed that this was a person who has been undergoing psychiatric treatment for the past four years," police deputy superintendent Marek Jaszczan told reporters.

+He revealed police and prosecutors were seeking to "determine the motives of this person" but that "a terrorist act" could be ruled out.

 Witnesses said the car arrived a high speed and hit people waiting for a tram in the centre of the northwestern city.

-"Among the injured there are six children and two of the injured are in critical condition," provincial governor Adam Rudawski told reporters.
+"Among the injured there are six children and two of the injured are in critical condition," provincial governor Adam Rudawski told reporters, adding 15 were taken to hospital.

-Szczecin police spokesman Pawel Pankau said the driver was a 33-year-old Polish citizen from the city, adding: "This was not a terrorist act."

 Recent Stories